VempatiAditya1/CodingChallenge/README.md

 3. Contacts using the apex method getContacts.
 4. Used Lightning Datatable to render Contacts List.
 5. Created an App Page and embedded contactList LWC Component.
+6. Check the Profiles and necessary permission for the Apex class and pages at the time of working for visibility
 4. Added App Page to App.

 <b>Testing Process:</b>